 Rich with history and brimming with fascinating tales of times long gone by, Versailles is famous the world over.
 Once home to one of the richest kings in history, Louis XIV commissioned the Palace that would have cost over $2 billion to build in today’s money.
 Here’s a guide to Versailles on what to see, when to visit, and the best time to go to Versailles!

 So large is the palace, that the King would often be forced to eat his meals cold, owing in part to the distance between the kitchens and King’s dining quarters.
 Now a UNESCO world heritage site, millions of visitors flock annually to explore the wealth of riches contained within the Château and its surrounding grounds.

 In more recent years, the site has been used as a film location for Coppola’s movie ‘Marie Antoinette’ and the backdrop for the Anish Kapoor’s exhibition highlighting chaos amongst the pristine gardens at Versailles.
+Parts of a recent BBC TV drama series, known simply as ‘Versailles‘, and all about the reign of the Sun King was also filmed here.
 Last but not least, that wedding between Kim Kardashian and Kanye West was held here.

 Château of Versailles

 Home to the coveted Hall of Mirrors, the Palace of Versailles is a gold gilt, jewel-encrusted, velvet lined display of opulent wealth in every sense of the word.
 The original palace was divided into around 350 living quarters.
 This ranged from small cupboards behind stairwells for servants to the King’s palatial chambers.